Up Your Water Intake With These 6 Hydrating Foods

 After all, ensuring you're hydrated can prevent headaches as well as sluggishness.

-Not only that, but if you fast regularly or you will be during the Holy Month of Ramadan, these foods should be incorporated in your Iftar and Suhoor meals to help your water levels keep topped up throughout daylight hours.
+Not only that, but if you fast regularly or you will be during the Holy Month, these foods should be added in your Iftar and Suhoor meals to help your water levels keep topped up throughout daylight hours

 (Pictured above) At 95 percent water content, eating a cup of cucumber slices is nearly as thirst-quenching as a glass of H2O.
 Don't restrict the beloved cucumber to just salads either - add them to soups, dips, hot meals and even your next sandwich.